Île de Ré railway line: Train Operations

 Trains were limited to a maximum of 8 vehicles or 60m length and a speed of 35 km/h, reduced to 20 km/h on road sections.

-A fares table and goods tarif was established for fast and slow trains: passengers (first and second class) and merchandise such as fresh fish and oysters were conveyed by fast train, whereas animals and other goods were conveyed by slow train.
+A fares table and goods tariff was established for fast and slow trains: passengers (first and second class) and merchandise such as fresh fish and oysters were conveyed by fast train, whereas animals and other goods were conveyed by slow train.
 A postal service was also included, with the obligation to permit the Post Office to fix mail boxes to a carriage of the train.

 Locomotives and Rolling Stock

 At the opening of the line, four locomotives were used, supplemented by a fifth in 1904.
 There were 11 passenger coaches, of which one provided first class accommodation.
 Two or three vans were used for baggage, and 24 for merchandise.
 Rolling stock dimensions were defined as a maximum width of 2.1m and height of 3.5m.

 The wartime revival of 1942-1947 used a rail-converted lorry to carry passengers, accompanied by a trailer for goods.